CSE110-SP25/Lab4_Starter/README.md

     2. Any pull request made to the starter repository will be deleted.
     3. **You will lose points if you make a pull request to the starter code repo instead of your own repo**
 7. Wait for the automatic tests to finish running.
 8. If all is done correctly, you will get a green checkmark saying ready to merge!
-It should also say "All tests passed" or "successful check performed."
+It should also say "All checks passed."
 Please take a screenshot of this checkmark.
 (Make sure your github username is somewhere in the screenshot)

 ### Details